Breastfeed Your Baby

 - Is the best source of nutrition for most babies

-- Changes to meet your baby's nutritional needs as she grows
+- Changes to meet your baby’s nutritional needs as they grow

 - Helps protect your baby from infection and illness

-- May lower your baby’s risk of overweight, obesity, and asthma
+- Lowers your baby’s risk of obesity, asthma, and type 1 diabetes

 - Is easier for babies to digest than formula